OpenSpace/OpenSpace-Docs/profiles/default/index.md

 :::::

 :::::{grid-item}
-As you fly farther from the Sun, it quickly becomes clear that the constellations are only practical from our perspective in the Galaxy.
-Once you're a few light years out, they begin to distort.
-Farther still, and they only serve to visually distract, so let's turn off the constellation lines to simplify the view a little bit.
+As you fly farther from the Sun, it quickly becomes clear that the constellations are only practical from our perspective in the Solar System.
+Once you're a few light years away, they begin to distort.
+Farther still, and they only serve to visually distract, so let's turn off the constellation lines to simplify the view.
 :::::
 ::::::